'Gilmore Girls' Season 6, Episode 7: Twenty-One is the Loneliest Number

 "Twenty-One is the Loneliest Number" is directed by Robert Berlinger, written by Amy Sherman-Palladino.
 Berlinger previously directed these episodes:

 It's no shock that the episodes penned by ASP are usually the strongest of each season.
-This one has it all: sad moments between Rory and Lorelai, heaps of passive aggression from Emily, a glimpse at Halloween in Stars Hollow, and Madeleine fucking Albright.
+This one has it all: sad moments between Rory and Lorelai, heaps of passive aggression from Emily, a glimpse at Halloween in Stars Hollow, and Madeleine Albright (this is not an endorsement of her career, so calm the fuck down).
 "Friday Night's Alright for Fighting," "I Get a Sidekick Out of You," and "Driving Miss Gilmore" are three other favorites from S6.

 Most batshit crazy outfit: